“Is the Making Sense of Affiliate Marketing Course going to help me make more money with my blog?”

 It really comes down to how well you implement the course strategies, how much you engage with your readers, and how you build trust with your audience.

 There is a 30 day full money back guarantee on the course too, which means Michelle is pretty confident you're going to like the course and get a good return on your investment.

 Also, you have to have the patience or you won't make it as a blogger anyways.
 Blogging is a fairly slow business model, so building trust with your readers takes time.
 They have to know you aren't going to send them to some boo boo product or service.

 Free bonus material you'll receive

-There are pretty sweet freebies at the end of the course that you’ll find really valuable for your blog.
-I didn’t even realize they were in there when I invested in the course, so it was a nice little surprise and made me feel like I got really good “bang” for my buck.
+There are pretty sweet freebies at the end of the course that you'll find really valuable for your blog.
+I didn't even realize they were in there when I invested in the course, so it was a nice little surprise and made me feel like I got a really good “bang” for my buck.

 - How to Always Get Approved for an Affiliate Program

 - Pinterest Strategy – How to Drive Thousands of Visitors to Your Blog With Pinterest

 - 9 Things You Must Do When Something Goes Viral

 - How to Increase Your Page Views